 The context of probate is the passing of a person and the settling of his or her estate.
-Some probate matters are difficult to resolve because of the technical legal complexities that may present themselves, while others involve family conflicts or problems with creditors.
+Some probate matters are difficult to resolve because of technical legal complexities, while others involve family conflicts or problems with creditors.
 When probate disputes arise, the assistance of a skilled lawyer can make a big difference.

-If you are in need of legal counsel with regard to a probate matter, the attorneys of Pearson & Paris, P.C., can help you understand your rights and responsibilities, develop an effective strategy that takes all relevant factors into account, and represent your interests in probate court.
+If you need legal counsel with regard to a probate matter, the attorneys of Pearson & Paris, P.C., can help you understand your rights and responsibilities, develop an effective strategy that takes all relevant factors into account and represent your interests in probate court.

 We represent clients in probate litigation involving: